 Your evening in buzzing Barcelona begins with a delicious Catalonian-style dinner, complemented by drinks and good company.
 After dinner, we’ll take you up to Montjuïc for spectacular nighttime views of the city.

 Come and experience the passion and spirit of Spain at a spectacular flamenco evening.
 This modern interpretation of Spain's most famous entertainment is one of the best shows in town, and we’ve even included dinner and drinks.

 This evening, you’ll travel back in time to the city where medieval pilgrims flocked.
 You’ll get to marvel at the illuminated historical buildings of Santiago de Compostela, before relaxing at a local restaurant we know and love - where you’ll sample the delicious local Galician cuisine.

 Join us on a visit to Ría de Arosa, one of the deep fjord-like estuaries of Galicia, with our Local Specialist.
-We'll also stop at O Grove Port and the village of Cambados, before enjoying a boat trip to the mussel and oyster farms, where we’ll sample mussels and Ribeiro wine.
+We'll stop at O Grove Port and the village of Cambados, before enjoying a boat trip to the mussel and oyster farms, where we’ll sample mussels, local empanadas, Gallegan cheeses, salchichon and bread.

 We'll venture outside Lisbon with our Local Specialist today.
 After passing through the fashionable resort of Estoril, we'll explore the picturesque fishing village of Cascais, with its beautiful array of mansions and exclusive residences.
 To complete the Golden Triangle, we'll visit one of the impressive Royal Palaces of Portugal.